clux/facemaulers/east/irithyll.md

 - Tveirherjar CC359 CC7 (general battle skeleton)
 - Spectral Guardian TOB358 CR6
 - Wormhearted Suffragan TOB410 CR5 (parasite caster)

-- Master of the Demon Mountain CC265 CR17
+- Master of the Demon Mountain CC265 CR17 (son of baba yaga) Along with a Doom Golem CR10

+Blood poop indicative of a blood salamander.
+Hemolotl.

 ### Contents
 One room with info on Arklem.
+Skeletal pseudodragons start to emerge from hideyholes when they get close to it.

-Activate a particular magical enchantment and you can see the 5-cell gif of the [[penthacoron]]
+In watery chamber (drainable, with alarm) inside a stone tank, is a bunch of dead goblins and the 5-cell floating; gif of [[penthacoron]].

 ## Sewers
 Worshippers of Irae granting her divine powers on the lower end.